ADIVIDAN1012/Beacon-Labs/Syntax.md

 - Use convert variable to DataType for type conversion

-num = convert val to int
+Integer = convert val to num
 flt = convert val to decim
 txt = convert val to text
 bitflag = convert val to bit